-The vision guiding UNICEF’s work in education in the region of CEECIS is that every child in the region will access and complete basic education of good quality.
+The vision guiding UNICEF’s work in education in the region is that every child in the region will access and complete basic education of good quality.

-Given the relatively high enrolment rates and institutional capacity within the region of CEECIS, it is realistic for UNICEF to expand the vision of what constitutes “basic education” beyond that presented in global documents.
+Given the relatively high enrolment rates and institutional capacity within the region, it is realistic for UNICEF to expand the vision of what constitutes “basic education” beyond that presented in global documents.
 In its position paper, the term basic education will include, at a minimum, one year of pre-primary education, the full primary cycle, and lower secondary school.

 4 key result areas